The National Centre for Peace and Conflict Studies offers two Masters's programmes:

 - Master of Arts in Peace and Conflict Studies (Research)

-From 2014, the National Centre for Peace and Conflict Studies will offer a coursework Master of Peace and Conflict Studies.
-This qualification can be completed in one year of full time study or part time over a longer period.
+The Master of Peace and Conflict Studies qualification can be completed in one year of full time study or part time over a longer period.
 Students are required to complete four papers, two of which are compulsory, and either a dissertation or a practicum placement and report.
 Study can begin in either semester one (February) or semester two (July).

 The field of Peace and Conflict Studies is primarily concerned with an analysis of the origins and nature of violent conflict within and between societies.
 The MPCS is an inter-disciplinary programme providing students with an advanced qualification in peace and conflict studies, development and peacebuilding.
 It will position graduates for a wide range of career options in the public and private sectors.
 Students must complete two core papers in Peace and Conflict Studies, a 60-point research dissertation and one or two elective papers from within the Centre or from a list of approved courses in other Departments.